-In its most advanced stages, mindful awareness practice evolves into a state of continual present awareness.
-The practitioner transitions from separate moments of mindful awareness practice to a seamless state of continuous, compassionate attention to the here and now.
-However, for most of us, including those who practice mindfulness regularly, it is all too easy to "get it and forget it."
+In its most advanced stages, mindful awareness practice evolves into a state of continual mindful awareness.
+The practitioner transitions from discrete sessions of mindful awareness practice to a seamless state of continuous, compassionate attention to the present moment.
+However, for most people, including those who practice mindfulness regularly, it is all too easy to "get it and forget it."
 Thus, a mindfulness practice that is interwoven into one's life is important as a reminder to return to a mindful state.
 It is a means to connect within, connect with others, and connect with the present moment.